-Every door greeter at The Home Depot has a “First Phone” as well, so when you enter the store, if you are not sure where an item is, or if they stock it, you can ask the greeter who will look it up on their “First Phone” and tell you exactly where the item is and how many they have in stock.
+Every door greeter at The Home Depot has a “First Phone” as well.
+So when you enter the store, if you are not sure where an item is, or even if they stock it, you can ask the greeter.
+They will immediately look it up on their “First Phone”.
+They will then tell you exactly where the item is and how many they have in stock.

 Let us know in the comments if you have noticed any of the changes listed so far at your local Home Depot.

 This post is part of series focusing on The Home Depot‘s FIRST for Pro program.
 With it, Barry got a behind the scenes look at their suite of pro services.
 These posts track a recent visit to his local Home Depot in Lewes, Delaware.

 The Home Depot‘s FIRST for Pro services program addresses pro contractors’ biggest needs.
 Understanding what they do, getting them in and out quickly and giving them the best possible price.

 - FIRST for Pro Power Hours featuring extra staff on the floor during the morning rush, including dedicated loaders, to get Pro customers in and out fast.

 - To make Pro shopping even quicker, the program offers two-hour pickup – call in an order and The Home Depot will have it ready to go within two hours.

 - If you can’t make it to the store, the FIRST for Pro program can arrange free on-site delivery for paint and appliance shipments via Pro Direct, or even help coordinate large shipments directly from the vendor.